yokotak0527/kensho-rulebook-default/README.md

 ## isNumber(value: number)

-value is number.
+The value is a number.

 ## isInteger(value: number)

-value is integer.
+The value is an integer.

 ## isNegativeInteger(value: number, option: Object)

-value is negative integer.
+The value is a negative integer.
 ex. -1, -2, -3, -4...

 | option prop. | type      | default | desc. |